 International-Oriented Courses Requirement

-AP/ANTH 2300 3.00 Intercultural Training Skills plus at least 9.00 credits of internationally-oriented courses to be completed form the list of pre-approved courses; these courses can be additional courses in your major.
+To pursue the iBA, you will need to complete ANTH 2300 3.00 - Intercultural Training Skills, plus at least 9 credits of internationally-oriented courses to be completed form the list of pre-approved courses; these courses can be additional courses in your major.

-AP/ANTH 2300 3.00: This course prepares students to negotiate their learning goals in a cross-cultural context while on university exchange.
+ANTH 2300 prepares you to negotiate learning goals in a cross-cultural context while on university exchange.
 Topics covered may include culture, participant observation, culture shock, risk & safety, managing intercultural conflict, friendship, travel, politeness, cleanliness, gender & sexuality, gifts, poverty, religion and health.
 (This course should be completed before the term(s) abroad.)

 Academic Exchange Requirement

 International exchange: at least one full term abroad as a full-time student at one of York University’s 120+ exchange partners.
 Course credits earned on exchange will be transferred to the degree, and can be classified as fulfilling major, internationally-oriented, language, or free choice credit requirements.

 Students are recommended to apply during second year in order to spend their third year abroad.
 By third year, students should have adapted to the demands of university life and have the skills required for study in a foreign teaching environment.
 Those in their final year of studies have less flexibility in course selection and may experience increased difficulties in finding courses abroad.

 All academic exchanges are organized through the Office of York International.
 Head to their website for more information.

 What is the difference between an Honours BA and an Honours iBA?
 Read this detailed breakdown.